ExpediaDotCom/haystack-traces/haystack-span-collector/README.md

-# haystack-stitch-span-collector
+# haystack-span-collector
-this haystack component collects the stitched spans(complete or partial) for every traceId and write it to cassandra(as main store for spans) and elastic search(for indexing).
+this haystack component collects the span buffers(complete or partial) for every traceId and write it to cassandra(as main store for spans) and elastic search(for indexing).

 ##Required Reading